madanbaduwal/companies/README.md

 7. [Lemon](https://lemon.io/)

-## Consultancy helps to land in a job
+## Consultancy / Staffing and Recruiting Company helps to land in a job

 Parameters for selecting Consultancy